Pain Management for Kidney Stone Surgery

 Yes, you may need to stop certain medications.
 The trial excludes participants taking NSAIDs, antiplatelet or anticoagulation medications, probenecid, pentoxifylline, MAOIs, mixed agonist/antagonist and partial agonist opioid analgesics, nephrotoxic medications, and those that increase sedation risk like benzodiazepines.

-What safety data exists for pain management in kidney stone surgery?
+What evidence suggests that this trial's treatments could be effective for pain management after kidney stone surgery?

 Mantu Gupta, MD